valvolt/storiz/README.md

 ## CHANGES

+[NEW] - Added sound support.
+Looping, continuous music can be played with 'music'.
+One-time, tile specific sounds can be played with 'sound'.

 [NEW] - Choices which require items to activate can now be completely removed ("disable":"invisible") instead of the default behavior which grey them out (same as "disable":"grey").

 [NEW] - You can now create several tiles with the same ID.
 One of them will then be picked at random.
 Use this to add some replay value to your stories !